 By utilizing a loudspeaker-style driver element and two contact pickups attached to a steel sheet, the resultant plate reverb can be used to simulate an acoustic chamber.
 The advantages of a plate reverb over a live chamber include adjustable decay time via a damper system, and compactness (most plates can fit into a 2'x4'x8' space.)
-Plates have as much individuality as live chambers, cymbals, yet also pick up the entire drum kit, any processing added here can have a large effect on what was previously added to the rest of the kit.
-Try and match ambience and reverb programs.
+Plates have as much individuality as live chambers, with many of them sounding great and many sounding poor; no two ever seem to sound the same.